casey/just/README.md

   [`make`'s complexity and idiosyncrasies](#what-are-the-idiosyncrasies-of-make-that-just-avoids).
   No need for `.PHONY` recipes!

-- Linux, MacOS, Windows, and other reasonable unices are supported with no additional dependencies.
+- Linux, macOS, Windows, and other reasonable unixes are supported with no additional dependencies.
 (Although if your system doesn't have an `sh`, you'll need to [choose a different shell](#shell).)